dkargin/maxr/notes.md

  - `void cVehicle::render_smallClearing` -
  - `void cVehicle::render_BuildingOrBigClearing` - building process is so tricky ...
  - `void cBuilding::render_rubble` - I've just disabled it
- - `bool cUnit::isInRange (const cPosition& position) const` does inproper range calculations
- - `bool cUnit::isNextTo (const cPosition& position) const` does inproper adjacency calculation
  - `void cActionInitNewGame::execute(cModel& model) const` - disabled check for credits.
 Players can overspend
+ - ActionFinishBuild
  - broken the rendering of building's underlay tiles.
 This shit should be specified from XML, not the code! std::pair<bool, cPosition> cMouseModeSelectBuildPosition::findNextBuildPosition seems like broken